Research Misconduct

 Reason for Policy

 Research rests on a foundation of intellectual honesty.
-Scholars must be able to trust their peers, students must be able to trust their teachersmentors, and both sponsors and the public must be able to trust the integrity of the results of research performed in institutions of higher education.
-The integrity of research is the subject of widely shared professional norms and regulatory requirements (see Scope) that place specific obligations on the University and all members of the University community.
-Indiana University is committed to fostering a research environment that promotes research integrity and the responsible conduct of research, discourages research misconduct, and deals promptly with allegations or evidence of possible research misconduct. professional norms and legal requirements that place specific obligations on the University and all members of the University community.
+Scholars must be able to trust their peers, students must be able to trust their mentors, and both sponsors and the public must be able to trust the integrity of the results of research performed in institutions of higher education.
+The integrity of research is the subject of widely shared professional norms and regulatory requirements (see Scope) that place specific obligations on the university and all members of the university community.
+Indiana University is committed to fostering a research environment that promotes research integrity and the responsible conduct of research, discourages research misconduct, and deals promptly with allegations or evidence of possible research misconduct in a thorough, competent, objective, and fair manner.

 Procedures

-- Any person, whether associated with the University or not, may bring an allegation of research misconduct.
-Such allegations should be made to the RIO.
+- Any person, whether associated with the university or not, may bring an allegation of research misconduct.

-- On receipt of an allegation of research misconduct, the RIO shall assess the allegation to determine whether the allegation is frivolous, does not raise questions warrants inquiry.
+- On receipt of an allegation of research misconduct, the RIO shall assess the allegation to determine whether the allegation warrants inquiry.

 - The RIO may dismiss the allegation, even if it otherwise appears to warrant inquiry, if the RIO determines that the allegation is not made in good faith or is frivolous, or, if the allegation does not involve PHS or other federal support, does not otherwise warrant further action.
-In such a case, the RIO may dismiss the allegation, seek to handle the matter informally, or refer it to the another appropriate person or process.
-If the RIO determines that the allegation does not raise questions of research misconduct, does not warrant for further investigation or action., or
+In such a case, the RIO may dismiss the allegation, seek to handle the matter informally, or refer it to another appropriate person or process for further investigation or action.

-- The RIO will document the assessment, including whether an inquiry is determined to be frivolous, the warranted and the relevant justification.
+- The RIO will document the assessment, including whether an inquiry is warranted and the relevant justification.

 - The RIO shall take reasonable steps to inform the complainant and anyone else known to be aware of the allegation of the outcome of the assessment.

 - Sequestration of Research Records.
-As soon as practicable upon the initiation of an inquiry, At the time of or before beginning an inquiry, and thereafter during research misconduct proceedings whenever additional items become relevant or known, the RIO and staff shall promptly take all reasonable and practical steps to obtain custody of all the research records and other evidence needed to conduct the research misconduct proceeding, inventory the records and evidence, and sequester them in a secure manner.
+At the time of or before beginning an inquiry, and thereafter during research misconduct proceedings whenever additional items become relevant or known, the RIO and staff shall promptly take all reasonable and practical steps to obtain all research records and other evidence needed to conduct the research misconduct proceeding, inventory the records and evidence, and sequester them in a secure manner.
+Whenever possible, the RIO will obtain the research records and other evidence before or at the time the RIO notifies the respondent of the allegation.

-- Wherever possible, custody will be limited to copies of the data or evidence, so long as those copies have are substantially equivalent in evidentiary value. as the originals.
+- Wherever possible, custody will be limited to copies of the data or evidence, so long as those copies are substantially equivalent in evidentiary value.

 - Where appropriate, the RIO shall give the respondent copies of, or reasonable, supervised access to the sequestered research records and other evidence.

-- Upon initiation of the inquiry, the RIO shall provide the respondent with written notice of the allegation(s) and a copy of this Policy.
-The RIO shall also offer to meet with the respondent to review the contents of the allegations and related issues, describe the process that will be followed, and advise the respondent of their rights under this policy.the Research Misconduct Policy.
-If the inquiry subsequently identifies additional respondents, they shall receive the same written notice and offer to meet.
+- Upon initiation of the inquiry, the RIO shall provide the respondent with written notice of the allegation(s) and a copy of this policy.
+The RIO shall also offer to meet with the respondent to review the contents of the allegations and related issues, describe the process that will be followed, and advise the respondent of their rights under this policy.

 - If additional allegations are identified during the course of the inquiry, the RIO shall provide the respondent with written notice of the additional allegation(s).
 Additional sequestration may be required per (B)(2).